 Why Instant Pot Pulled Pork Works So Well

-This method gives you all the benefits of long, slow cooking—but way faster.
+This method gives you all the benefits of long, slow cooking-but way faster, often finishing in about 60-90 minutes instead of the 8-10 hours a smoker would take.
 The pressure tenderizes the pork while locking in flavor and moisture.

 - Quick and consistent results: Pork shoulder breaks down fast under pressure, making the meat tender without drying out.

-- No babysitting: Once you start the cook cycle, the Instant Pot handles the rest.
+- No babysitting: Once you start the cook cycle, the Instant Pot handles the rest - it's also great for BBQ pulled chicken for weeknights.

 - Easier cleanup: No roasting pans or stovetop splatter-just one pot.

-And because the flavor cooks under pressure, the spices and sauce soak in deeper than they would on the stovetop.
+And because the flavor cooks under pressure, the spices and sauce soak in deeper than they would on the stovetop, resulting in a more concentrated, stew-like flavor.

 What You’ll Need to Make It